-The axions have very small mass (given many years of experimental limits).
+Unfortunately, the axions have very small mass (given many years of experimental limits) and are very weakly interacting, and of course very long lived.

-Their interactions with normal matter are so weak that they cannot be produced at a reasonable rate at a collider - and, there is no possibility of a parent particle being produced and then decaying to an axion.
+Their interactions with normal matter are so weak that they cannot be produced at a reasonable rate at a collider.
+(If they could be produced, then they would constitute invisible energy/momentum and so tagging via ISR photon and jet would be needed.)

-Basically, this is a bad news scenario for CMS -- one needs an experiment like ADMX.
+Basically, this is a bad news scenario for CMS - one needs an experiment like ADMX.